 Introduction

-The Transformation Vision Canvas captures the direction, scope, and boundaries of your AI transformation in one place.
+The Transformation Vision Canvas captures the direction, scope, boundaries, and decision rules of your transformation in one place.
 It is written at the end of Map, not the start, because vision gets sharper once you have understood your current state.
-Paired with the Current State Canvas, it is the handoff from Map into Design: where you are, and where you are going.
+Paired with the Current State Canvas, it is the handoff from Map into Design: where you are, where you are going, and how you will decide along the way.

 Most transformation programs fail because they commit to a vision before they understand the organization.
 Orbit inverts this: you earn the right to a vision by mapping first.
-This is a structural differentiator from frameworks that start with "define your AI vision" as step one.
+The same logic applies to principles.
+Rather than importing a generic set on day one, the canvas surfaces the few decision rules the organization actually needs to navigate its specific vision and constraints.

 Phase | Map |